 The following code example shows a simple USART receive function based on polling of the Receive Complete (RXCn) Flag.
 When using frames with less than eight bits the most significant bits of the data read from the UDRn will be masked to zero.
-The USART has to be initialized before the function can be used
+The USART has to be initialized before the function can be used.

 '''

 Assembly code example (1)

 USART Receive:

 ; Wait for data to be received

-UCSR0A, RXC0

 sbis

+UCSROA, RXCO

 rjmp

 USART Receive

 ; Get and return received data from buffer

+r16, UDR0

 in

-r16, UDR0

 ret

 C code example (1)

 unsigned char USART Receive( void )

-{

 / Wait for data to be received /

 while ( !(UCSR0A & (1<<RXC0)) )

-;

 / Get and return received data from buffer /

 return UDR0;

-}

 '''